Spine and Orthopedic Center of New Mexico

 Experts estimate that as many as 80% of individuals experience some form of back pain.
-Known as a one-stop-shop for all of your back needs, Spine and Orthopedic Center of New Mexico, located in Roswell, New Mexico, provides the latest, most innovative back treatments.
-Omar N. Osmani, MD, is an orthopedic surgeon with fellowship training in spinal surgery.
-For the most advanced back treatments, call today.
+Known as a one-stop shop for all of your back needs, Spine and Orthopedic Center of New Mexico, led by Omar N. Osmani, MD, and David Ball, DPM, provides the latest, most innovative back treatments.
+Located in Roswell, New Mexico, call today to make an appointment.

 The complexity of your back makes an injury almost unavoidable.
 Your spine is composed of a column of 26 bones (vertebrae) cushioned by discs.
 Muscles and ligaments surround your spinal column to provide stability and movement.
 Damage to any of the structures in your back can cause back pain and other symptoms.